david-schaller/AsymmeTree/README.md

 The subpackage `hgt` contains several functions for the analysis of horizontal gene transfer events in the simulated scenarios.
 In particular, the directed and undirected Fitch graph can be extracted, as well as the pairs of genes that diverged later than the respective species in which they reside, i.e. the so-called later-divergence-time (LDT) graph.
 The latter situation is indicative for the presence of HGT events in the scenario.

-### Supertree Computation

-Implementation of the BuildST algorithm described by Deng & Fernández-Baca (2016) to compute a supertree from a given list of tree based on the leaf labels.
-The algorithm uses the dynamic graph data structure described by Holm, de Lichtenberg & Thorup in 2001 (HDT algorithm).
-The classes `HDTGraph` and `BuildST` can be imported from the subpackages `datastructures` and `tools`, respectively.

 ### Cograph Editing and ParaPhylo

-The subpackages `cograph` and `paraphylo` contain heuristics for cograph editing and a method to compute rooted species tree from orthology/paralogy relations.
+The subpackage `paraphylo` contains a method to compute rooted species tree from orthology/paralogy relations.
-The latter is a reimplementation of [ParaPhylo](http://pacosy.informatik.uni-leipzig.de/208-0-ParaPhylo.html) which uses heuristics for the NP-hard steps instead of exact ILP solutions.
+This is a reimplementation of [ParaPhylo](http://pacosy.informatik.uni-leipzig.de/208-0-ParaPhylo.html) which uses heuristics for the NP-hard optimization steps instead of exact ILP solutions.

 ## Citation and References